magallanesgabo/PRODU---WordPress-Application-Developer-Assessment-Test/README.md

 <h2>PRODU - WordPress Application Developer Assessment Test</h2>
 This is a Custom WordPress Application evaluation project for PRODU. 😊

+The access credentials are:

+username: admin
+password: admin

 This project was developed as part of a technical test for the WordPress Developer position.

 <h2>Evaluation Requirements:</h2>